-The Device Drivers & Utilities + User's Manual disc contains the drivers and utilities necessary for the proper operation of the computer.
+You will need to attach an external DVD drive to install the drivers from the Device Drivers & Utilities + User's Manual disc.
+The disc contains the drivers and utilities necessary for the proper operation of the computer.
 Table 4 - 1, on page 4 - 4 lists what you need to install and it is very important that the drivers are installed in the order indicated.